-Pro-Buhari Groups Clash at Campaign Secretariat - THISDAY Newspapers — Nigeria Today
+Pro-Buhari groups fight dirty in supremacy battle - Daily Post Nigeria — Nigeria Today

 |

-Violence was averted wednesday by the security agencies as factional groups of the Buhari Campaign Organisation (BCO) confronted each other in a desperate bid to gain control of the Katampe headquarters of the organisation in Abuja.
-The two factional …
+Factional groups of the Buhari Campaign Organisation (BCO) attacked each other on Wednesday in a bid to gain control of the Katampe headquarters of the organisation in Abuja.
+Although the face off had been going on for months, it climaxed yesterday …

 Leadership crisis hit Buhari's campaign organisation